turbot/steampipe-plugin-oci/docs/tables/oci_identity_network_source.md

 # Table: oci_identity_network_source

-A group of IP addresses that are allowed to access resources in your tenancy.
+A network source is a set of defined IP addresses.
+The IP addresses can be public IP addresses or IP addresses from VCNs within your tenancy.
+After you create the network source, you can reference it in policy or in your tenancy's authentication settings to control access based on the originating IP address.

 ## Examples